statengeneraal/laws-markdown/verdrag/protocol/to/the/1979/convention/on/long-range/transboundary/air/pollution/etc/BWBV0001635/README.md

 ### 1

-Critical loads (as defined in article 1) of acidity for ecosystems are determined in accordance with the Convention'sManual on methodologies and criteria for mapping critical levels/loads and geographical areas where they are exceeded.
+Critical loads (as defined in article 1) of acidity for ecosystems are determined in accordance with the Convention 's *Manual on Methodologies and Criteria for Modelling and Mapping Critical Loads and Levels and Air Pollution Effects, Risks and Trends*.
 They are the maximum amount of acidifying deposition an ecosystem can tolerate in the long term without being damaged.
 Critical loads of acidity in terms of nitrogen take account of within-ecosystem nitrogen removal processes (e.g. uptake by plants).
-Critical loads of acidity in terms of sulphur do not.
-A combined sulphur and nitrogen critical load of acidity considers nitrogen only when the nitrogen deposition is greater than the ecosystem nitrogen removal processes.
-All critical loads reported by Parties are summarized for use in the integrated assessment modelling employed to provide guidance for setting the emission ceilings in annex II. *Manual on methodologies and criteria for mapping critical levels/loads and geographical areas where they are exceeded*.
-They are the maximum amount of acidifying deposition an ecosystem can tolerate in the long term without being damaged.
-Critical loads of acidity in terms of nitrogen take account of within-ecosystem nitrogen removal processes (e.g. uptake by plants).
-Critical loads of acidity in terms of sulphur do not.
-A combined sulphur and nitrogen critical load of acidity considers nitrogen only when the nitrogen deposition is greater than the ecosystem nitrogen removal processes.
-All critical loads reported by Parties are summarized for use in the integrated assessment modelling employed to provide guidance for setting the emission ceilings in annex II.
+Critical loads of acidity in terms of sulphur are loads that – in the long term – will not cause adverse effects to the structure and functions of ecosystems.
+A combined sulphur and nitrogen critical load of acidity considers nitrogen only when the nitrogen deposition is greater than the ecosystem nitrogen removal processes, such as uptake by vegetation.
+All critical loads reported by Parties, and approved by the Executive Body, are summarized for use in the integrated assessment modelling employed to provide guidance for setting the emission reduction commitments in annex II.

 ### B